CFLE Frequently Asked Questions

-What if I want to apply for Full Certification through the Abbreviated Application Process?
+What if I want to apply for full certification through the CFLE-approved program application?

-You can apply for Full Certification through the Abbreviated Application Process by submitting proof of successful completion of the required coursework and documenting your work experience.
+You can apply for full certification through the CFLE-approved program application by submitting proof of successful completion of the required coursework and documenting your work experience.

-You can submit the materials for the Abbreviated Application Process and the Work Experience Documentation at the same time.
-Please be sure to use the FLE Work Experience Summary Form - Combined
+You can submit the materials for the CFLE-approved program application and the work experience documentation at the same time.
+Please be sure to use the Work Experience Summary Form - Combined form.

-You will need to pay both the Abbreviated Application fee ($110 NCFR members/$155 non-member) and the work experience review fee ($95 NCFR members/$145 non-member).
+You will need to pay both the CFLE-approved application fee ($110 NCFR members/$155 non-member) and the work experience review fee ($95 NCFR members/$145 non-member).
 You can pay with one check.

 Which schools offer CFLE-approved programs?